tqnnlabs/tqnn-anyengine-api/README.md

 ✔️ MIT License — Open Layer

-MIT applies to:
+Applies to:

 API wrapper

 Integration libraries

-SDK client utilities
+SDK utilities

 Example scripts

 Public demos

-You may:
+You may freely:

 Use